PETERMUTWIRI/Python_Control_Flow/README.md

 # Python_Control_Flow :rocket:
 This repository contains a collection of Python scripts showcasing different control flow logic in real-world scenarios.
 The examples are designed to demonstrate the power of conditionals, loops, functions, error handling, and modularization in Python.
 The three examples included in this project are:

-1 Prime Number Finder
+1. Prime Number Finder
-2 Shopping Discount Calculator
+2. Shopping Discount Calculator
-3 Order Management System
+3. Order Management System

 ### Table of Contents
-Prime Number Finder
+Prime Number Finder<br>
-Shopping Discount Calculator
+Shopping Discount Calculator<br>
-Order Management System
+Order Management System<br>
-Requirements
+Requirements<br>
 How to Run
-License

 # Prime Number Finder
 The Prime Number Finder script checks for prime numbers within a given range.
 Prime numbers are integers greater than 1 that are only divisible by 1 and themselves.

 How it Works
 The user inputs an integer n, and the program returns all prime numbers less than n.
-The logic uses nested loops to check divisibility of each number and a helper function to flag whether a number is prime.
+The logic uses nested loops to check the divisibility of each number and a helper function to flag whether a number is prime.

 # Shopping Discount Calculator
 The Shopping Discount Calculator script is a simple tool for calculating the total price of items in a shopping cart after applying various discounts.
 It includes error handling to ensure valid discounts are applied.